Your PBS Masterpiece Spring 2020 Schedule is here!

 “Vienna Blood,” the series that follows a student of Sigmund Freud and an Austrian detective who team up to solve some of the most mysterious and deadly cases in early 1900s Vienna, could have a second season, though there’s no news of that yet.
 It’s based on the Liebermann novels by Frank Tallis, and there’s more material to cover; series one was adapted from the first three of the six books.
 In theory, if renewed, “Vienna Blood” season 2 could air as early as January 2021.
 Read more about the series here.

 “The Gilded Age” from “Downton Abbey” creator Julian Fellowes will air on HBO.
 Everything we know is here.

-“Belgravia,” which is based on Julian Fellowes novel, premieres on EPIX in April in the U.S. Read more about it here.
+“Belgravia,” which is based on Julian Fellowes novel, is AVAILABLE to STREAM.
+Read more about it here.

 MASTERPIECE: The Durrells in Corfu: Based on naturalist Gerald Durrell’s much-loved trilogy of novels, impoverished but sparky widow Louisa Durrell make the radical decision to leave 1930s England to seek out a new destiny for her family.
 After four seasons, the adventures have ended for the charming and eccentric British family who uprooted their lives for the adventures of Greece, but all seasons are AVAILABLE to STREAM.
 Read our REVIEW.